 Back in 1998, Pleasantville resident Steve Apkon had a vision of a cultural arts and education center inspired by the power of film.
 Steve and Lisa Apkon purchased the village’s old Rome Theater and, along with Sabrina Coughlin, brought together a group of community members to help bring their dream to life.
 The 1925 Rome Theater, a beautiful Spanish mission–style historic landmark, was one of the first movie theaters in the area.
 “The Show Place of Westchester County,” according to the New York Times, it was a working cinema until 1987, when competition with nearby multiplexes forced it to close its doors.
 Steve, Lisa, and Sabrina formed a nonprofit organization (originally known as The Friends of the Rome Theater), purchased the lot adjacent to the Rome, and launched a $5 million capital campaign to build the JBFC.
 Brian Ackerman, an expert on art house cinema, joined the JBFC team in 1998 as an advisor in planning and developing the theaters.
-In 2001 he became its first and only Programming Director.
+From 2001 until 2022, he served as Founding Programming Director.
 Early on, the campaign received a $1.5 million grant from the Jacob Burns Foundation.
 The Jacob Burns Film Center received its name in honor of this leadership gift.

 The JBFC Theater, with three screens, opened its doors to the public in June 2001.
 Since then, more than two million people have seen over 5,400 films from around the globe.
 From the beginning, our pioneering education programs were grounded in 21st-century literacy skills, essential for a generation growing up in a world in which fluency with media and technology is increasingly crucial.